 All types of AHA yield significant exfoliation results but the overall outcome can still vary depending on the type of acid that you use and its concentration in the product(s) that you are using.
 For beginners, it is best to apply the new products every other day until your skin gets used to them.
 This will help your skin get used to the chemical exfoliant and will greatly reduce your chances of experiencing risks and side effects, such as redness and irritation.

-Also, note that AHAs increases your sensitivity to the UV rays of the sun so it is a must to wear sunscreen to prevent your skin from getting damaged.
+Also, note that AHAs increases your skin sensitivity to the UV rays of the sun so it is a must to wear sunscreen in order to prevent your skin from getting damaged.
 This sensitivity will last for up to 7 days so do your skin a favor and always protect it by wearing a high SPF sunscreen.

 Read more: Debunking the Top 5 Sunscreen Myths